BMW 4 Series: First generation (F32/F33/F36; 2013)

-This generation has been produced since 2014 and is often collectively referred to as the F32.
+This generation was produced from 2014 to 2020 and is often collectively referred to as the F32.
 The F32 was introduced as the successor to the E92/E93 coupé/convertible models of the fifth-generation 3 Series range.
 The F32 is produced alongside - and shares many features with - the F30 3 Series.
 As with the F30 3 Series range, the F32/F33/F36 is powered by turbocharged petrol and diesel engines with 3 cylinders (petrol only), 4 cylinders, and 6 cylinders.

 The high performance F82/F83 M4 models were introduced in early 2014.
 They are powered by the S55 turbocharged straight-six engine.

 Second generation (G22/G23/G26; 2020)

 The second generation of the 4 Series consists of the following body styles: